martijnmeeldijk/TI-oplossingen/Master/projectmanagement.md

 The **time-lag requirement** can be maximal or minimal.
 In the previous it was always assumed to be minimal.
 The maximal time-lag means that the next activity had to start before the amount of time-lag.
 If your mama cooks you a nice spaghetti, you also have to eat it before it gets cold.

+//TODO conversion rules (but I don't think they are very important)

 ### Other constraint types